Donald Davidson (philosopher): Swampman

-This experiment is nearly identical to the central plot of Alan Moore’s earlier 1980’s comic series Swamp Thing.
+This experiment is nearly identical to the central plot of Alan Moore's earlier 1980s comic series Swamp Thing.

 Personal life and death

 Davidson was married three times.
 He married his first wife, artist Virginia Bolton, in 1941 and had his only child with her, Elizabeth Boyer (née Davidson).
-Following his divorce from Bolton, he married for the second time to Nancy Hirschberg, Professor of Psychology at the University of Illinois at Urbana-Champaign and later at Chicago Circle.
+Following his divorce from Bolton, he married Nancy Hirschberg, Professor of Psychology at the University of Illinois at Urbana-Champaign and later at Chicago Circle.
 She died in 1979.
-In 1984, Davidson married for the third and last time to philosopher and psychoanalyst Marcia Cavell.
-He corresponded with Catholic nun, literary critic and poet M. Bernetta Quinn.
+In 1984, Davidson married philosopher and psychoanalyst Marcia Cavell.
+He corresponded with Catholic nun, literary critic, and poet M. Bernetta Quinn.

-Davidson was a lifelong atheist; he believed that many of the claims made by religions are not even truth-apt.
+Davidson was a lifelong atheist who believed that many of the claims made by religions are not even truth-apt.

-On August 27, 2003, Davidson underwent knee replacement surgery at Alta Bates Summit Medical Center in Oakland, California, but he went into cardiac arrest shortly after the operation.
-He died three days later on August 30, 2003 at the age of 86.
+On August 27, 2003, Davidson underwent knee replacement surgery at Alta Bates Summit Medical Center in Oakland, California, but went into cardiac arrest shortly after the operation.
+He died on August 30, at the age of 86.